TubercularOx/darkhaunter/Geekery/vaarsuvius.md

 *Dragon Compendium* includes a feat, *Enspell Familiar*, which would let Blackwing count as touching V at any range up to one mile.
 This preserves the RAW interpretation of *Share Spells* while removing the distance objection to the 17+ reading.
 The feat is obscure, but Geekery focuses on the rules as written that explain the story as presented.

 *Enspell Familiar* would also help explain a previous scene with shared spells.
 Blackwing shares a spell with V in [comic 1117](https://www.giantitp.com/comics/oots1117.html), leaves V’s side in [comic 1119](https://www.giantitp.com/comics/oots1119.html) (which should end the spell), and then has the spell dispelled in [comic 1122](https://www.giantitp.com/comics/oots1122.html).
 Thank you to [Atomburster](https://forums.giantitp.com/showsinglepost.php?p=26374681&postcount=814) for pointing this out.

+# Strength

+V [confesses](https://www.giantitp.com/comics/oots0245.html) a Strength penalty, which means his strength should be nine or less.

+Reeb [reconstructs]() V's Strength from [V carrying Durkon](https://www.giantitp.com/comics/oots0835.html) and [V carrying Haley](https://www.giantitp.com/comics/oots0925.html).
+The first suggests a Strength of 10, and the second suggests a strength of 11.
+These conflict with V's statements.